testing-library/dom-testing-library/other/MAINTAINING.md

 When we receive a pull request, a GitHub Action is kicked off automatically (see the `.github/workflows/validate.yml` for what runs in the Action).
-We avoid merging anything that breaks the GitHub Action.
+We avoid merging anything that breaks the validate Action.

 Please review PRs and focus on the code rather than the individual.
 You never know when this is someone's first ever PR and we want their experience to be as